SAN FRANCISCO HOMES THIS WEEK: WEDNESDAY, JULY 11, 2018

 This information is provided by Tim Wood at Terra Mortgage Banking/Opes Advisors, a mortgage bank.
 Tim can be reached at 415.464.1374, by email TWood@TerraMB.com or through his website https://tinyurl.com/Tim-Wood-Home-Loans.

 Rates change daily and vary by product.
 They are provided here to give you a general sense of current average California rates.
 Your rate will vary and depends on credit and other factors.
 Rates are not published on weekends.
 Source: This information is provided by Tim Wood (NMLS #319539) at Terra Mortgage Banking/Opes Advisors, a mortgage bank.
 Tim can be reached at 415.464.1374, by email TWood@TerraMB.com or through his website https://www.tinyurl.com/Tim-Wood-Home-Loans.

 CHARTS AND TRENDS

 Median Sales Price - By Property Type

-The red vertical lines in these four charts indicate where January falls each year.
+The red vertical lines in these four charts indicate where June falls each year.
 In these charts, each data point represents one month of activity.
 This will enable us to better compare one month against another, though the trend lines will climb and fall more sharply than we would see when using the rolling three-month data points that we tend to use more often.

-The median sales price for single family homes in January was $1,330,000, up 6.4 percent over January 2017.
-The median sales price for condos and lofts was $1,050,000, up 1.9 percent over January of last year.
+The median sales price for single family homes in June was $1,620,000, up 10.9 percent over June 2017.
+The median sales price for condos and lofts was $1,200,000, down a bit from May, but still up 9.1 percent over June of last year.